The Verisk Speakers Bureau

 Ms. Spadola graduated with a bachelor of science degree in management information systems from Excelsior College and a master of science degree in organizational leadership from Quinnipiac University.
 She has earned the designations of Fellow of the Insurance Data Management Association (FIDM), Charter Property Casualty Underwriter (CPCU), and Certified Insurance Data Manager (CIDM).

-Topics: Predictive Analytics
+Topics: Innovation, Profitability and Growth and Predictive Analytics

 Topics: Customer Relations